O. Reg. 714/94: FIREFIGHTERS - PROTECTIVE EQUIPMENTSkip to content

 (3) Head protective equipment shall be kept in good condition and shall be inspected periodically by the employer.
 O. Reg.
 714/94, s.
 4 (3).

-(2) The employer shall ensure that on and after December 31, 1995 firefighters who may be required to perform interior structural fire suppression duties are equipped with protective turn out clothing that meets or exceeds the requirements of CAN/CGSB 155.1-M88.
-O. Reg.
-714/94, s.
-5 (2).
+5. The employer shall provide every firefighter who may be required to perform interior structural fire suppression duties with structural firefighting protective garments that meet or exceed the requirements of the following standard:

 6. (1) In this section,